lukeswitz/AntiHunter/README.md

 Getting Antihunter up and running is straightforward.
 Use the quick flasher or build from source: Simply clone the repository, open it in VS Code with PlatformIO, and flash your desired configuration.

 ### Quick Flasher Option

 - If you choose not to build from source, precompiled bins are available in the `Dist` folder
-- For Linux & macOS
+- For Linux & macOS, supports OUI-SPY, MeshDetect boards and most all esp32s3
-- Plug in your esp32s3 device, download & flash:
+- Plug in your device and run the following:
 ```bash
 curl -fsSL -o flashAntihunter.sh https://raw.githubusercontent.com/lukeswitz/AntiHunter/refs/heads/main/Dist/flashAntihunter.sh && chmod +x flashAntihunter.sh && ./flashAntihunter.sh
 ```